dineshUmasankar/mnist-digit-classifier/report/report.md

 ## Proposed Methodologies

 In order to first propose methodology towards reading digits from a bank check, we have to discuss what type of problem we are solving.
 As we are classifying handwritten digits from an image, our project is a classification problem, where we have multiple labels (digits 0-9) to classify.
-As such, our evaluation metric will have to be a loss function that performs best for multinomial classification.

-To solve our classification problem, our project starts off with naive approaches, and then compares it to more complex approaches in order to slowly build a more accurate model and analyze if the complexity of the classification algorithm results in better-performing models (in terms of accuracy, precision, recall, training time, and inference time).
+To solve our multinomial classification problem, our project starts off with naive approaches which utilize arbitrary parameters, which are later tuned if the initial performance is desirable.

 ### Initial Naive Classification Approaches

-The following approaches are naive because they tend to perform well where the data contains linear relationships, and handwriting can be quite unique per person.
-These approaches tend to struggle with non-linear relationships and complex patterns generally, and it will be interesting to see their performance on the dataset.
+The following approaches are initially tested with arbitrary parameters that were chosen based on prior experience, and then tuned if these initial models perform desirably.

 - Logistic Regression Classifier
 - Naive Bayes Classifier
 - Decision Trees Classifier
 - K-Nearest Neighbors Classifier
 - Support Vector Machines Classifier

-Each of these approaches will have their parameters and hyperparameters tuned if possible and compared against each other for their accuracies via GridSearchCV from scikit-learn.

-### Feedforward Neural Network Classification Approach

-The benefits of utilizing neural networks is that they are incredibly flexible and versatile, as they can learn highly complex relationships between input and output data.
-Moreover, they can handle non-linear relationships and are able of approximating any continuous function, as per the universality theorem [@Nielsen2015].
-This project will utilize the MLPClassifier from SKLearn in order to train up a simple feedforward neural network.

-- Solve via FeedForward Neural Networks
-    - Multiple Hidden Layers
-    - Multiple Activation Functions
-    - Weight initialization
-    - Apply Dropout
-    - Apply GridSearchCV on HyperParameter Tuning
-    - Stochastic Gradient Descent vs. Adam

-- Solve via Deep Learning Neural Networks (Convolutional Networks)
-    - Convolutional Neural Networks
-        - Multiple Hidden Layers
-        - Multiple Activation Functions in each Layer
-        - Weight initialization
-        - Apply Dropout
-    - Apply GridSearchCV on HyperParameter Tuning

-- Future Vision
-    - Apply more extensive approaches in the Deep Learning Approach
-    - Consider using Data Augmentation
-    - Consider Using Noising to increase dataset
-    - Consider creating ensemble models of best models from the specific approach category
-    - Figure out creating mixed ensemble models

 ### Preprocessing